MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 ### PuzzleGen

-Testing for PuzzleGent test only that returned puzzle is of correct size, and that returned puzzle is both valid, e.g. no duplicate numbers or numbers of incorrect size, and solvable.
+Testing for PuzzleGen test only that returned puzzle is of correct size, and that returned puzzle is both valid, e.g. no duplicate numbers or numbers of incorrect size, and solvable.

+### ZORShift

+Testing done for nextInt and nextLong by checking that average of 1e8 random numbers remains at the distance of MAXVAL*1e-4 from to confirm it is at least seemingly uniform. nextInt() tested with n=256 and n=300, testing that average is within 1 from the center of interval [0,n[, and none of the drawn values is outside of the interval.

 UI
 --